ashutosh7i/mstack-auth/readme.md

   Allows clients to obtain a new access token using a valid, non-revoked refresh token.

 - **Logout (`/logout`):**
-  Revokes a refresh token, preventing its further use for obtaining new access tokens.
+  Revokes a refresh token by removing it from the database, preventing its further use for obtaining new access tokens.

 - **Password Security:**
   All passwords are hashed with bcrypt before being stored.